Tests

 TIP

-Use the startWorkflowByID function to initiate a product in a workflow then the triggerByID function to move the product to the next state.
+function to move the product to the next state.
 This is useful to check that all paths in a workflow are correct.

 Debugging

-To help debugging tests, C4d provide a special binding debugLogger.
-This binding allows the test logs to be displayed in the C4d console.
+To help debugging tests, c4d provide a special binding debugLogger.
+This binding allows the test logs to be displayed in the c4d console.

 Inside DummyTest.spec.js with Dummy businessAction as executeDummyActionOrCondition.